ngem1/universal-remote-card/README.md

 ### Key and Source

 `Key` and `Source` are shortcuts for `perform-action` actions and vary by platform.
 Read the Home Assistant documentation as linked above [in this table](#media-platform-and-entity-ids) for more information on the actions performed by each platform.
 You can also look at the default key and source map files [here](https://github.com/Nerwyn/universal-remote-card/tree/main/src/models/maps).
-They will use the general remote or media player ID if set but can be overridden at the custom action level.
+They will use the general remote or media player ID if set but can be overridden at the custom element level.

 For Android TV you may find the [Android TV deep linking guide helpful](https://community.home-assistant.io/t/android-tv-remote-app-links-deep-linking-guide/567921).